You can easily give an ordinary turntable some Farmhouse flair by adding some wooden half round beads to turn it into a Farmhouse Lazy Susan.

 So I ordered this (affiliate link) vintage white, distressed rotating lazy Susan from Amazon.

 As you can see in the above photo, the lazy Susan came with the hardware that makes it rotate.
 If you wanted to start from scratch, all you would need is a wooden round and then attach the hardware on the bottom.

 But once I got the lazy Susan on the table with the condiment containers and the salt and pepper shakers, I thought it looked too plain Jane.

-The (affiliate link) tall white container holds our hot pepper sauce that we put on EVERYTHING and the (affiliate link) small green glass bottle is for hot vinegar that we use frequently.
+The tall white container holds our hot pepper sauce that we put on EVERYTHING and the (affiliate link) small green glass bottle is for hot vinegar that we use frequently.
 I ordered both from Amazon.

 But I thought it needed a little something so I decided to give it some farmhouse flair.